-AN: Is Cleveland a supportive city for photographers in encouraging exhibitions and development of talent?
+F-Stop: Is Cleveland a supportive city for photographers in encouraging exhibitions and development of talent?

 MS: When I came to Cleveland in 2008, I was really excited about the art scene.
 But I have to admit that most of the best galleries in town tended to stay away from contemporary photography.
 However there have been a lot of really exciting developments in the last couple of years.
 Probably the biggest news is the opening of the Transformer Station, a world-class dedicated photography / contemporary art gallery created by Cleveland Museum of Art and Fred and Laura Bidwell, major photography collectors from nearby Akron, Ohio.
 Barbara Tannenbaum became the new curator of photography at the Cleveland Museum of Art.
 She is very interested in contemporary photography and cultivating local photographers.
 She is fantastic about reaching out to local photography students.
 The new Cleveland Print Room is one of two local businesses dedicated to film-based photography.
 The other galleries have since become more inclusive of photo-based media.
 So I no longer get to complain that art photography is underrepresented in Cleveland, Ohio.
 It is headed towards dominance.

-AN: What photographers or other artists inspire you?
+F-Stop: What photographers or other artists inspire you?

 MS: As I mentioned earlier, I was initially turned on to photography by the great street photographers, Bresson, Frank, André Kertesz, as well as the FSA photographers.
 In college, my professor showed us “Blood Ties”, a documentary about Sally Mann.
 That film was hugely influential, and inspired me to pursue photography in a serious way.
 Later I was looking to the New Topographics movement to understand issues surrounding photography and landscape.
 At the same time I became aware of the wave of photographers dealing with domestic themes, such as Eggleston, Gregory Crewdson, Tina Barney, Joel Sternfeld, Nic Nicosia, Larry Sultan, Laurie Simmons and Cindy Sherman.
 Though it may not be evident in this project, I also enjoy artists who use experimentation and process as an important component of their work, or that use photography in surprising ways like Vic Muniz, Taryn Simon, John Hilliard, Boyd Webb, Adam Fuss, Steven Pippin, and Jordan Tate.

-AN: What has been the best career advice you’ve received?
+F-Stop: What has been the best career advice you’ve received?
 What advice do you have for someone with an active interest in photography?